jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

 We handle it in Reason by parsing all external data at the application boundary.
-In this picture I've labelled it as the "application membrane".

-(It is not a formal concept or anything by the way, I just made it up.
-But it has a nice ring to it no?)

 :::